traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 # [fit] to be *around people* in order to
 # [fit] *not* DRAW ATTENTION

-^ It's terrifying & counterinituitive but
-^ EXPLAIN THIS SLIDE BETTER
+^ I wanted to create a necklace that would be reasonably obnoxious and flashy and attention getting when i was off by myself and would only calm down and turn off when i forced myself to be sociable and surround myself with other people.

 ---

-# [fit] I've been evolving my exploration of this
+# [fit] I've been exploring socially awkward
-# [fit]topic without even realizing it
+# [fit] wearables since I started building things

-^ I've been exploring this topic in increasingly complex projects over the past couple years without even realizing it.
+^ I've been exploring making myself uncomfortable in public with wearables over he past couple years without really realizing it.

-^ Increasingly curious of:

-^ How people react in general

-^ How I react to people reacting

 ---